WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Dnd/Missy's Stuff/My Pcs/Twins/Michelle Santos.md

 Action
 90ft
 Instant
-Throw Orb Of Light At Target For 3d8 Acid/Fire/Lightning/Poison/Thunder
+Throw Orb Of Light At Target For 3d8 Light